agda/agda-pkg/README.md

 ```
     $ apkg freeze
+    agda-metis==v0.2.1
+    agda-prop==v0.1.2
+    standard-library==v0.16
 ```

-Useful to save the versions used for each library:
+This command is useful to keep in a file the versions used for your project to install them later.

 ```
     $ apkg freeze > requirements.txt
 ```

-You may want to install from the requirements file:
+To install from this requirement file run this command.

 ```